frankhale/textworld/README.md

 # TextWorld

-An experiment in creating a text based role playing adventure game using an Entity Component System.
+An experiment in creating a text based role playing adventure game using a custom Entity Component System (from my current evolving understanding of what an ECS is).

 ## Status